tilt-dev/tilt.build/blog/_posts/2021-09-02-kubefwd-operator.md

 ![kubefwd Logs](/assets/images/kubefwd-operator/kubefwd-logs.jpg)

-But the "Refresh" button doesn't require `sudo`!
-And we idn't need to tell `kubefwd` what namespaces to watch.
+But unlike when using the CLI, the "Refresh" button doesn't require `sudo`!
+And we didn't need to tell `kubefwd` what namespaces to watch.
 It figured it out on it's own.

 How does that work?